GPUOpen-Tools/radeon_gpu_profiler/docs/source/WavefrontOccupancy.rst

 shaders are overlapping, then the duration will be the same as the work duration.

-If the user selects a range of wavefronts in the wavefront timeline the details panel contains a summary of all the wavefronts in the selected region as shown below:
+If the user selects a range by clicking and dragging the mouse, the details panel shows a summary of all the wavefronts contained in the selected region as shown below:

 .. image:: media_rgp/RGP_DetailsPanel_2.png